Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-3.md

 - Verify that the web app from Azure App Services containing your application code is present in Azure.
 - Veify that the Github action pipeline is created successfully.
 - Verify that the documentation is created successfully.
+- Verify that the **Contact Database application** is deployed successfully on Azure and test the functionality.

 ## Additional Resources: